edmiyatake/yfl-backend/docs/stories/season.md

 - Given a Professor, when they create a season with a name and start/end dates, then it is persisted with status DRAFT.
 - Given a TA or Student attempting to create a season, then the request is rejected with 403.
 - Given a season creation request missing required fields (name, start date), then it is rejected with 400.
+- Given a season creation request, then it accepts and persists startingBalance, minInvestment, maxInvestment, maxDebt, interestRate, and improvementWindow, defaulting to the values from the original YFL materials ($1B, $1M, $20M, $10M, 10%, 10) when the Professor doesn't override them.
+- Given a season creation request, then joinCode is generated automatically (not supplied by the Professor) and allowedDomains is accepted as an optional list, empty means no domain restriction, an open/public season.
+- Given financial config values, then minInvestment must be less than maxInvestment, and both must be positive, rejected with 400 otherwise, this is the same validation discipline you're already applying to lock times in ForecastQuestion.

 ## User Story 2: Edit season metadata